DrOgres/electric-state/README.md

 TODO LIST:

 - Player Character Sheets
-    - Target token to use Tension on opposed rolls
+    - Target token to use Tension on opposed rolls - pre-select target as tension source if possible
-        - Add tension drop down to roll dialog if no target is selected
     - Target to allow damage to be applied for attacks
     - Item Detail roll Down for: Talents, Injuries, Traumas, Traits and Tension
 - General styling and UI improvement for clarity and use